eccanto/programming-books/README.md

 - The Docker Book: Containerization is the new virtualization

 ## Git
-- Git for Teams: A User-Centered Approach to Creating Efficient Workflows in Git.pdf
+- Git for Teams: A User-Centered Approach to Creating Efficient Workflows in Git
-- Git Pocket Guide: A Working Introduction.pdf
+- Git Pocket Guide: A Working Introduction
-- Pro Git.pdf
+- Pro Git
-- Professional Git.pdf
+- Professional Git

 ## Hacking
 - Effective Python Penetration Testing